adashis19/LendingClubCaseStudy/README.md

 - In our EDA, we will identify certain drivers which will enable a loan evaluator to assess the probablilty of risk for a loan applicant
 - Lending Case Study dataset is used as provided by UpGrad Team

+## Technologies Used
+- numpy, pandas, matplotlib, seaborn and plotly libraries used
+- Jupyter notebook is used for python programming

 ## Conclusions
 Loan Amount and Interest Rate Charged – If the loan amount is greater than 25,000, indicates a 20%-25% probability of default based on historical data.
 The profile become more risky if interest rate charged exceeds 15%.